 Along with your photo ID and a printed copy of your admission ticket, don’t forget sharpened number 2 pencils (no mechanical pencils or pens allowed, people).
 You’ll also need your calculator, but don’t you dare bring in any other electronics.
 Leave your phone and any reading or reference materials in your bag at all times so they don’t throw you out of the testing room like a sack of old cheese.
 You’ll get a snack and pee break halfway through.

-Top 3 Products Worth Buying for Passing the ACT
+Top 3 Products Worth Buying for Passing the ACT1.
+The Official ACT Prep Guide, 2016-2017

 This ACT guide will walk you from registration to results.
 You’ll get tips from boosting your score straight from the mouths of the test creators themselves.
 Don’t you wish your history teacher would tell you how to ace the test before you took it?
-The book also includes three full-length practice tests along with in-depth descriptions and advice geared toward all five sections, including the writing section.
+The book also includes three full-length practice tests along with in-depth descriptions and advice geared toward all five sections, including the writing section.2.
+Math and Science Workout for the ACT

 Calling all future English majors: here’s a book that’ll actually teach you what you need to know.
 No more falling asleep to comma placement questions or interpreting the significance of the underlined sentence for the twenty millionth time.
-It’s time to suck it up and crack down on the subjects that actually intimidate you.
+It’s time to suck it up and crack down on the subjects that actually intimidate you.3.
+Funky #2 Pencils

 Okay, this might sound dumb at first, but nothing beats the smoothness of an ink pen or the click, click of a mechanical pencil.
 But if you have to use #2 pencils on the day of the test, why not do your studying with #2 pencils, too?
 That way, your heart won’t pop out of your chest when you hear the cringeworthy sound of a sharpened pencil tip breaking on test day.
 You’ll be the one staying calm af while you pull a new one out of your bag with the eraser softened up just right.